indigo-astronomy/indigo/indigo_drivers/wheel_manual/README.md

-# CCD Manual Filter wheel driver
+# Manual filter wheel driver

 ## Supported devices

-* Manual filter wheel
+* All manual filter wheels and drawers

-All devices are present on startup.
+Single device is present on startup.
 The driver does not control any hardware.
-It should be used to keep a record of the used filters with a manual filter wheels.
+It should be used to keep a record of the used filters with a manual filter wheels or drawers.

 ## Supported platforms